Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 ⚠️ The 1-Metre Rule

 A brick extension is incredibly heavy.
-Building Regulations usually demand a “trench fill” foundation at least 1 metre deep (sometimes more if you have clay soil or trees nearby).
-This involves skips, diggers, concrete trucks, and a lot of mess.
+Building Regulations usually demand a “trench fill” foundation at least 1 metre deep (sometimes significantly more if you have clay soil or trees nearby).
+This involves hiring skips, mechanical diggers, concrete trucks, and a lot of unavoidable mud and mess.

-The Alternative: Conservatories and Hybrid Extensions are much lighter.
-They often use shallower foundations or modern “pile” systems.
-This not only saves thousands of pounds in concrete and labor but also prevents your garden from being turned into a mud bath for three months.
+The Alternative: Conservatories and Hybrid Extensions are engineered to be much lighter.
+They can often use shallower foundations or modern “pile” systems.
+This not only saves thousands of pounds in wet concrete and labor but also prevents your precious garden from being turned into a mud bath for three months.

 5. The Hybrid (hup!)
 Revolution

-This is where the industry is moving.
-Systems like hup! use advanced technology (SIP panels and steel) to build extension-quality walls and roofs in a fraction of the time.
+This is where the entire UK construction industry is moving.
+Systems like hup! use advanced off-site technology (SIP panels and structural steel) to build extension-quality walls and roofs in a fraction of the time.

 Why choose Hybrid?

-- Warmth: U-Values of 0.17 (better than most brick walls), making them cheaper to heat than the rest of your house.
+- Incredible Warmth: With U-Values as low as 0.17 (significantly better than most brick walls), they are actually cheaper to heat than the rest of your house.
+We are seeing massive demand for these energy efficient conservatories in Hampshire.

-- Speed: Because the walls are made in a factory, there is no “wet trade” delay.
-A hup! extension can often be watertight in just two days.
+- Rapid Speed: Because the walls are precision-made in a dry factory, there is no “wet trade” delay.
+A hup! extension can often be completely watertight in just two days.

-- Finish: They don’t look like “plastic” structures.
-You can finish them with brick slips (to match your house), modern render, or timber cladding.
+- Premium Finish: They don’t look like “plastic” structures.
+You can finish them with authentic brick slips (to perfectly match your house), modern smooth render, or timber cladding.

 6. The “Open Plan” Law (Part L Explained)

-This is the most important regulation to understand.
-Most homeowners want “Open Plan”—removing the back doors so the kitchen flows into the new garden room.
+This is the most important legal regulation to understand before you build.
+Most homeowners want an “Open Plan” layout—removing the back doors so the kitchen naturally flows into the new garden room.

-The Law (Part L of Building Regulations): To remove the thermal barrier (doors) between the house and the extension, the new room MUST meet strict insulation standards.
+The Law (Part L of Building Regulations): To legally remove the thermal barrier (the exterior doors) between the house and the extension, the new room MUST meet incredibly strict insulation standards.

 Can I Go Open Plan?